 A prostate gland needle biopsy is a procedure to remove samples of tissue from your prostate gland.
-The prostate is a gland in men located just below the bladder and surrounds the urethra (tube that carries urine out of the body).
-After the samples are removed, they are sent to a lab and tested for cancer.
+The prostate is a gland located just below the bladder and surrounds the urethra (tube that carries urine out of the body).

 - You feel pain or burning when you urinate.

 - You feel weak, and your face is hot and red.

 - You have a fever or chills.